confluentinc/ksql/design-proposals/klip-33-key-format.md

     * Addition of a new optional `KEY_FORMAT` property in the `WITH` clause, to set the key format.
     * Addition of a new optional `FORMAT` property in the `WITH` clause, to set both the key & value formats.
-    * Addition of new server configuration to provide defaults for key and value formats.
+    * Addition of new server configuration to provide defaults for key format.
-    * Removal of requirement for `VALUE_FORMAT` property in the `WITH` clause of CT/CS statements, where the server configuration provides a default.
     * Support for additional key column data types, as JSON supports them:
         * `DECIMAL`
         * `BOOLEAN`
-    * Full support of these key formats for all supported SQL syntax
+    * Full support of the key format for all supported SQL syntax.
-1. **Auto-repartitioning on key format mismatch**.
-Adds support for automatic repartitioning of streams and tables for joins where key formats do not match.
 1. **Schema Registry support**: Adds support for reading and writing schemas to and from the schema registry.
 1. **JSON_SR support** Adds support for the `JSON_SR` key format, inc. schema registry integration.
 1. **Avro support** Adds support for the `AVRO` key format, inc. schema registry integration.
 1. **Delimited support**: Adds support for the `DELIMITED` key format.
-1. **Optional KAFKA_TOPIC property**: makes the `KAFKA_TOPIC` property optional everywhere and add configuration to control case and case sensitivity of topic names.
+1. **Auto-repartitioning on key format mismatch**.
+Adds support for automatic repartitioning of streams and tables for joins where key formats do not match.
 1. **Blog post**: write a blog post about the new features.
 (Potentially more than once if work span multiple releases).